 Chef and I are both a little obsessed with the TV show Game of Thrones.
 A few episodes into season one, I was totally hooked.
-The strong plot line of treachery and scandal and interwoven characters gets better and better with each episode.
+The strong plot line of treachery and scandal and interwoven characters gets better and better with each episode and season.

-When we discovered that 75% of the medieval fantasy series is filmed in Northern Ireland, where we planning to stop on our holiday last year, we HAD to pay a visit to some of the filming locations.
-For centuries giants and dragons have been part of Northern Irish legend, so it’s very fitting that much of the show is filmed there.
+When we discovered that 75% of the medieval fantasy series is filmed in Northern Ireland, where we were planning to stop on our holiday last year, we HAD to pay a visit to some of the filming locations.
+For centuries giants and dragons have been part of Northern Irish legend, so it’s very fitting that so much of the show is filmed there.
 The beautiful landscapes of Northern Ireland are ideal for the barren and unforgiving lands of Northern Westeros.
-The perfect place to crack out my “You know nothing Jon Snow” impression!
-We happened to be visiting the world heritage site, The Giants Causeway – a couple of the locations are very close to that area.
+It’s also the perfect place to crack out my “You know nothing Jon Snow” impression!
+We happened to be visiting the world heritage site, The Giants Causeway and a couple of the filming locations are close by.
 The unique volcanic rock formation was every bit as stunning as we thought it would be.
 Though the Giant’s Causeway itself isn’t used in Game of Thrones, the ocean and area around it has been used for shots of The Stormlands.
-The Glens of Antrim and their isolated rugged landscapes have been used as parts of the Dothraki Sea.
+The Glens of Antrim and their isolated rugged landscapes have been used to film parts of the Dothraki Sea.
 Dragonstone – Downhill Beach

 Stormlands – Carrick-a-RedeOur next destination was Carrick-a-Rede Rope Bridge.
-It’s an iconic crossing, not for the faint hearted – that connects the mainland to Carrick-a-Rede Island.
-It’s not used in Game of Thrones, though the magnificent headland has provided a backdrop for many scenes.
+It’s an iconic crossing that connects the mainland to Carrick-a-Rede Island and not for the faint hearted!
+The rope bridge is not used in Game of Thrones, though the magnificent headland has provided a backdrop for many scenes.
 It was pretty amazing to see “Westeros” in person.
 The drive along the Northern Irish coast is considered one of the best in the world and I’d have to agree.
 We zipped around the country roads in our Audi hire car and had a wonderful drive back to Belfast, which took about an hour.
 In Belfast, we passed the Titanic Studios, where the interior set scenes are filmed.
 It was a hive of activity as filming of season five has just started (July 2014).
-Northern Ireland is a country of many facets and we thoroughly enjoyed it.
-I loved the stunning building that houses the titanic museum.
+Northern Ireland is a country with a rich history as stunning and unforgiving as it’s landscapes.
+We thoroughly enjoyed it.
+We were wow-ed by the building that houses the titanic museum (next to the studios).
 Game of Thrones is bringing a new generation of tourists to Northern Ireland.
 There are guided GoT coach tours and even an archery experience.
-We were wondering what to do with ourselves till the next season airs in 2015, we were happy that our holiday to Northern Ireland helped to fill the void!
+We were wondering what to do with ourselves till the next season airs, we were happy that our holiday to Northern Ireland helped to fill the void!
 Find out more at; http://www.discovernorthernireland.com/gameofthrones/